 Meditation can go a long way in soothing that worried mind of yours.
 Several apps are available today that guide you through meditation and how to put an end to thinking and relax into sleep.
 Body scan meditation, self-love meditation, fear meditation, sleep meditation, etc., are some ways you can try to deal with sleep anxiety.

 b.
 Grounding exercises

 Anxiety can lead to dissociative episodes.
 Grounding is one technique for staying present in the moment.
-Grounding approaches require both cognitive and physical perception, such as pressing an object or saying out loud the current date.
+Grounding approaches require both cognitive and physical perception, such as pressing an object or saying the current date aloud.
 Doing this before bedtime will help bring you back to the present moment and allow you to sleep.

 2. Deep breathing

 When we are anxious or feeling panicky, our breathing tends to become abnormally fast.
 By entering your breath and breathing normally again, you can put your mind to rest.
 Bring your attention to your breath, and see how it becomes slow and deep, putting your mind and you to sleep.
 Deep breathing is an excellent method for coping with anxiety and stress disorders.
 Deep breathing can help to lower the heart rate and blood pressure.
 If you have a panic attack at night, try deep breathing to calm yourself down.

 How to Sleep Better at Night with Anxiety: Preventive Measures